 Perovskite Quantum Dot Photoluminescence Spectra

-The photoluminescence emission wavelength can be tuned by varying the ratio of halides present within the quantum dot, by careful selection the emission can be varied from 400 nm to 700 nm — measurable with the Ossila Optical Spectrometer (see our spectrometer and accessories)
+The photoluminescence emission wavelength can be tuned by varying the ratio of halides present within the quantum dot, by careful selection the emission can be varied from 400 nm to 700 nm — measurable with the Ossila USB Spectrometer (see our spectrometer and accessories)

 What is a Perovskite Quantum Dot?